Pawelwl/Pawelwl.github.io/index.md

 ![Image](/docs/assets/DS_MedainSalaryEUR_pivot.PNG)

-While comparing not only the salary, but also taking into account the costs of living the hierarchy of countries changes (Look at the Financial_wellbeing_index columns which is the Median_Salary_in_EUR/cost_index).
+<div style="text-align: justify"> While comparing not only the salary, but also taking into account the costs of living the hierarchy of countries changes (Look at the Financial_wellbeing_index columns which is the Median_Salary_in_EUR/cost_index).
 Still USA is the top pick.
 However, Switzerland which was top 2 according to salary only is on the 8th place when the cost of living is taken into account.
-Relatively good salary compared to costs have Data Scientists in India, Canada and Poland.
+Relatively good salary compared to costs have Data Scientists in India, Canada and Poland. </div>

 #### 5. What are the most popular technologies used?
 #### 5.1.
 Most popular languages